INGROWN TOENAILS

 Myth: Cutting a “V” in the nail will reduce the tendency for the nail to curve downward.

-Truth: Cutting a “V” does not affect the growth of the toenail.
+The real truth: Cutting a “V” does not affect the growth of the toenail.
 New nail growth occurs from the nail bed and will continue to grow in whatever shape the nail bed is in.

 Myth: Repeated trimming of the nail borders is a good way to treat ingrown toenails.

-Truth:Â Repeated nail trimming fails to correct future nail growth and can make the condition worse.
+The real truth: Repeated nail trimming fails to correct future nail growth and can make the condition worse.

 Myth: Cotton placed under the nail will relieve the pain.

-Truth:Â Cotton placed under the nail can be harmful.
+The real truth:Â Cotton placed under the nail can be harmful.
 It can easily harbour bacteria and encourage infection.

 Myth: You can buy effective ingrown toenail treatments at the Pharmacy or Chemist.

-Truth:Â Over-the-counter topical medications may mask the pain, but they fail to address the underlying problem.
+The real truth: Over-the-counter topical medications may mask the pain, but they fail to address the underlying problem.